suryansh1241/MEDICHOICE/README.md

 2. Decision Tree Classifier: This model is trained on a dataset of diseases and their corresponding Ayurvedic medicines.
 Given a disease, the model recommends the most effective Ayurvedic medicine.

 ### Dataset
-The datasets used to train the machine learning models are available in the dataset directory of Nadun and Abdullah directory.
-The data.csv file contains a list of symptoms and their corresponding diseases, and the Drug prescription Dataset.csv file contains a list of diseases and their corresponding Ayurvedic medicines.
+The datasets used to train the machine learning models are available in the dataset directory.
+The data.csv file contains a list of symptoms and their corresponding diseases, and the Drug prescription Dataset.csv file contains a list of diseases and their corresponding medicines.

-### Contributing
-If you would like to contribute to this project, you can fork the repository and submit a pull request.
-Please make sure to follow the existing code style and include test cases for any new functionality.